How to Exfoliate Your Body

 Benefits of Body Exfoliation

-You might be wondering why we should exfoliate.
+You might be wondering why we should exfoliate and why full body exfoliation is beneficial.
 With age and accumulated sun damage the skin’s natural ability to shed dead surface cells slows down—sometimes stopping altogether.
 The result is a build up of dry, ashy-looking skin that can make your arms, elbows, legs—pretty much everywhere—look dull, uneven, and older than they really are.

 Should You Use a Body Scrub?

-The cosmetics industry traditionally offers one type of product as a solution: body scrubs.
+The cosmetics industry traditionally offers one type of product as a solution for full body exfoliation: body scrubs.
 You’ll find scrubs that contain different types of exfoliating ingredients, from polyethylene (also known as plastic microbeads, which are being phased out due to environmental concerns) to walnut shells, pumice, volcanic ash, sugar, and sea salt.

 Why it's best to avoid most body scrubs

 With very few exceptions, almost all body scrubs are too abrasive.
 They exfoliate, but at the expense of causing tiny micro-tears in skin.
 This gradually erodes your skin’s protective barrier, leading to dryness, sensitivity, and other problems.